braughtg/DickinsonHFOSS-COMP190/README.md

 ## Course Materials & Outline:

+A [Syllabus](materials/syllabus.pdf) used in the course in fall 2020 is available.
 Logically the course is divided into three topics, each with individual course meetings and activities as outlined below.
 A brief description of each topic and the titles of each of its class meetings are provided.
 For each class meeting the Power Point slide deck for the introduction and the activities assigned are linked below.
-All of the material can also be downloaded as [a single zip file](materials/COMP190Materials.zip).
+Alternatively, all of the material can also be downloaded as [a single zip file](materials/COMP190Materials.zip).

 For each meeting the introductory lecture is intended to be a _near minimal_ introduction to the content necessary to begin the activities.
 They try to provide context, convey the big ideas, essential vocabulary, and to clarify particularly troublesome details.
 The activities then both both review the key points of the lectures and guide students through good practices for independent learning of new material.
 The activities ask a variety of questions ranging from very direct facts that focus in on essential terms and ideas, to reporting results that confirm and reinforce hands-on steps, to more open questions that ask them to apply or reflect on the content of the activity.